dillondanielson/m2m-api/README.md

 # m2m-api
-This project provides API documentation for PeopleNet's M2M platform.
+This project provides API documentation and code samples for PeopleNet's M2M platform.